Abideen-program/luxcss/FRAMEWORKS.md

   ]
 }
 ```

+> The triple-slash reference is required — a plain `import 'luxcss'` does not reliably apply the type augmentation with modern bundler-mode TypeScript (TS 5.x + `moduleResolution: "bundler"`).

 After that, every Lux attribute (`surface=`, `tone=`, `ripple`, `magnetic`, etc.) is fully typed with autocomplete — no `as any` needed anywhere.